CelestiaProject/Celestia/INSTALL.md

 support for C++ filesystem library, e.g. GCC 8 or Clang 7.

-Then you need to have the following devel components installed before Celestia will build: OpenGL, libboost, libepoxy, fmtlib, Eigen3, freetype, libjpeg, and libpng.
+Then you need to have the following devel components installed before Celestia will build: OpenGL, libboost, libepoxy, fmtlib, Eigen3, freetype, libjpeg, libpng, and icu.
 Optional packages are gettext, Qt6, sdl2, ffmpeg, libavif, glu.

 Earlier compilers may not have support for the C++17 float charconv functions.
 On these systems, you will also need to install the fast_float library.